M-123-456/team-6-energy-costs/README.md

 ## Project Description

 Our objective is to develop a model that can accurately predict energy prices one week in advance.
-This model will be used to provide users with information on when the best time to buy energy is.
+This model will be used to provide users with information on the time when the energy price is the cheapest.

 The model will use historical data on energy prices, as well as other relevant factors that may affect prices, such as weather conditions, time of year, and energy feeding volume.
 We used machine learning algorithms to analyze this data and identify patterns and trends that can be used to make predictions.